Jojojoseph00/owlprojX/index.md

 ##  WEB DEVELOPER VS WEB DESIGNER

 There is a fundamental difference between a web developing and a web designing firm.
-The latter is solely focused on the front end aspect of your website.
-This means that they strictly

 In essence, web design refers to both the aesthetic portion of the website and it’s usability.
 Web designers use various design programs such as Adobe Photoshop to create the layout and other visual elements of the website.